Asbestos Exposure on the Job

 The experienced workers’ compensation attorneys at our firm can advise you on the best strategy for obtaining workers’ compensation benefits after a serious illness related to workplace asbestos exposure.
 We handle claims for Massachusetts workers who were injured in Massachusetts or while working out of state.
 We also represent Rhode Island and New Hampshire residents whose injuries occurred in Massachusetts or who were hired in Massachusetts but injured out of state.

-For a free, no obligation evaluation of your workers’ compensation claim,
+For a free, no obligation evaluation of your workers’ compensation claim, contact us online or call the workers’ compensation lawyers at Kantrovitz & Associates, P.C. toll free at 800-367-0871.

 Remember that if you hire a workers’ compensation attorney because you have been denied benefits, Massachusetts’ workers’ compensation law states that the workers’ compensation insurer will pay the majority of your attorneys’ fees.